saas-js/saas-js/packages/saas-js-iconify/README.md

 - 🎨 Customizable icon size with runtime override support
 - 🏷️ Icon aliasing for better naming conventions

+This package wouldn't be possible without the great work of [Vjacheslav Trushkin](https://x.com/slava_trushkin).

+### Why does this exist?

+**Problems with existing solutions:**

+- **Iconify web components** require an internet connection and don't work offline
+- **react-icons** is heavy (~2MB+), has poor tree-shaking, and causes performance issues in Next.js
+- **Icon fonts** are outdated, not accessible, and hard to customize
+- **Manual SVG copying or sprites** is tedious and hard to maintain

+**Our approach:**

+Similar to [shadcn/ui](https://ui.shadcn.com/) or [sly-cli](https://sly-cli.fly.dev/), we generate the actual source code that you own and control.
+But instead of a limited set of components, you get access to **200,000+ icons** from the entire Iconify ecosystem.

+**Benefits:**

+- ✅ **RSC** - Works with React Server Components
+- ✅ **Offline-first** - Icons work without internet connection
+- ✅ **Perfect tree-shaking** - Only bundle the icons you actually use
+- ✅ **Full ownership** - Generated code lives in your codebase
+- ✅ **Type-safe** - Complete TypeScript support with proper interfaces
+- ✅ **Massive library** - 150+ icon sets vs limited selection in other tools

+While there are definitely downsides to using [SVG-in-JS](https://kurtextrem.de/posts/svg-in-js), we feel like the benefits outweight the cons when building React apps and only use a dozen of icons on any screen.

 ## Installation

 ```bash